snerpton/textbox-multiple-character-limited/README.md

 ![Attempting to save data whilst exceeding the character limit](http://www.snerpton.net/images-external/git/textbox-multiple-character-limited/Screen%20Shot%202013-09-10%20at%2009.17.37.png)

-3. Get a test or two running to show Node/Karma/Jasmine running
+3. Get a test or two running to demonstrate Node/Karma/Jasmine installed OK
 ----------------------------------

 My Jasmine tests are all contained in the 'test' directory, and I initiate the tests from a command prompt with a working directory at the root of my datatype (i.e. /App_Plugins/BwtTextboxMultipleCharacterLimited):